Echo108471/MonkeyTrenchOffense/README.md

 **Add it here if you did work that should be factored into your grade but does not fit easily into the prescribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**
 - Our main roles and subroles that we ended up working on throughout the project development differ somewhat from what this template lays out since we felt for our game there was a different way to split the work fairly with the highest efficiency and structure.
 Our Main roles and Subroles were as follows:

-Eugene Cho - Main Role: Map Design/Level Design, Subrole: Level Feel Ben Young - Main Role: Movement/Physics, Subrole: Gameplay Feel Minji Yun - Main Role: Animation/Visuals, Subrole: Narrative Design Ryan Ffrench - Main Role: Producer, Subrole: Audio/SFX & Presskit/Trailer (Chose two subroles since the main role was a little lighter)
+Eugene Cho - Main Role: Map Design/Level Design, Subrole: Level Feel

+Ben Young - Main Role: Movement/Physics, Subrole: Gameplay Feel

+Minji Yun - Main Role: Animation/Visuals, Subrole: Narrative Design

+Ryan Ffrench - Main Role: Producer, Subrole: Audio/SFX & Presskit/Trailer (Chose two subroles since the main role was a little lighter)

 Nathan Kotni - Main Role: Tower/Bloon Upgrades Planning & Powerups Coding, Subrole: Menu/GUI

-Richard Shi - Main Role: Entity/Tower Programming, Subrole: Gameplay Testing *NOTE: Obviously, it would be a little ridiculous to say that each person only contributed to their own role and subrole, there was a lot of collaboration and overlap between roles but it is roughly true that each person contributed more to their listed role than any others.
+Richard Shi - Main Role: Entity/Tower Programming, Subrole: Gameplay Testing

+*NOTE: Obviously, it would be a little ridiculous to say that each person only contributed to their own role and subrole, there was a lot of collaboration and overlap between roles but it is roughly true that each person contributed more to their listed role than any others.

 # External Code, Ideas, and Structure #

-- The intellectual guidance we used was more along the lines of the idea for our game coming from a unique twist on an established and well known game, Bloons Tower Defense, which is apparent from our game title intentially being an inverse of it.
-We definitely did have many unique elements to our game like the format not being a tower defense game at all since you are playing as the Bloon now it is akin to a Bullet Hell style game or even a Dungeon Crawler to an extent, and we also implemented some of our own unique powerups like the Beast Bloon and Black-Hole Bloon, so there was definitely independent thinking put into the game while using BTD as a baseline.
+- We had strong intellectual guidance from Balloons Tower Defense.
+Making a direct parody helped everyone have a unified vision.
+It is, however, an entirely different game.
+The assets, SFX, maps, power-ups, etc. are all new.
+The gamplay is entirely different, it is not a tower defense game at all since you are playing as the balloon.
+Our game is more akin to a Bullet Hell style game or a Dungeon Crawler to an extent.

-- We looked at the Godot documentation for guidance in how to implement our vision for the game in code and consulted online forums like Reddit, Stack Exchange, and the Godot Forums for debugging difficult errors that arose (usually through Google searching the error message).
+- We looked at the Godot documentation for guidance and consulted various online forums like Reddit, Stack Exchange, and the Godot Forums for debugging difficult errors that arose (usually through Google searching the error message).